Edmonton Recorder Society

 Music: modern styles as well as classic pieces from the golden age of

-recorders (Renaissance and Baroque) (the golden age of
+recorders (Renaissance and Baroque) (the golden age of recorders)

 potential composers: Josquin, Byrd, Gibbons, Praetorius)